The Fundamental Principles of Human Understanding, and the Primary “Categories” of Human Knowledge: Physics, Logic, Ethics, and Metaphysics

 Modes of persuasion: For an example of mixing the spheres, rhetoric is the art of persuasion.
 It uses a mix of ethos, pathos, and logos to sway people politically.
 Ethos appeals to the ethical, logos to the logical, and pathos, to the moral and emotional (it exploits political emotion so to speak).

 A justification for considering metaphysics: The reality is, our forefathers from the Greeks to the Enlightenment thinkers have already worked out how to explain the world with only physics, logic, ethics.
 Meanwhile, in the west, we explain everything with physics and logic.
 Still, I think it is important that we not forget metaphysics, despite its frustrations (less we all “unbalance the scales”).
 We don’t ignore dark matter just because we can’t prove it, we don’t ignore quantum physics just because it is ruled by odd probabilistic laws, why ignore metaphysics?
+Does something have to confirmable with the senses to be useful?
+In some fields, certainly, in others, I personally think it is folly to forget metaphysics.
 Once you trudge through some more information, I’ll introduce you to the idea that our forgetting of ethics (to some degree) and metaphysics (specifically morals) in the modern west has not been a fully “good” thing.

 An Description of the Spheres of Knowledge and Some Core Principles of Human Understanding